 Her story was heard by Robert Morris University which awarded her a full-ride, four-year scholarship for her “A” work throughout high school and her participation in ASU’s Global Freshman Academy.

 “I definitely think I owe it to the Global Freshman Academy because it has prepared me for the college experience,” she said.
-Hernandez plans to major in psychology and minor in sociology.
+Alethia plans to major in psychology and minor in sociology.

 EdPlus at ASU will work with you to break the mold of education.
 Let us connect you with our team.